What is Section Terminating Equipment (STE) for OTN Applications?

-NOTE: I do discuss both STEs and PTEs extensively in Lesson 3 within THE BEST DARN OTN TRAINING PRESENTATION….PERIOD!!!
+NOTE: I discuss STEs and PTEs extensively in Lesson 3 within THE BEST DARN OTN TRAINING PRESENTATION….PERIOD!!!
 I also discuss the differences between STEs and PTEs as well.

 What is a Section?

-Before we define the term Section Terminating Equipment (or STE), we need to first define the word Section, as it pertains to an Optical Transport Network (OTN).
+Before we define the term Section Terminating Equipment (or STE), we must first define the word Section as it pertains to an Optical Transport Network (OTN).